|

 It has a stunning design and trust-inspiring copy that screams compassion, friendliness, and expert guidance.
 Read the project breakdown.

-While Melissa is not a life coach per se, her roles as an ADHD and executive coach intercept life coaching.
+While Melissa is not a life coach per se, her roles as an ADHD and executive coach intersect with life coaching.
 And more importantly, you will see a frickin’ good coaching website in action when you check it out.

 MM Coaching & Consulting